Assistant coaches Brian Ferentz and Reese Morgan meet with the media

 The 2006 Hawkeyes ranked third in the Big Ten in total offense (just a yard behind second place Ohio State) and second in pass offense.
 In 2005, Iowa boasted the Big Ten's leading rusher and the league's best red zone offense.

-In the 2007 NFL draft, Marshal Yanda (Baltimore) was selected in the third round and Mike Elgin (New England) was a seventh round selection.
+In the 2007 NFL Draft, Marshal Yanda (Baltimore) was selected in the third round and Mike Elgin (New England) was a seventh round selection.
 In addition, Mike Jones signed a free agent contract with the San Diego Chargers.
 Jones was a first team all-Big Ten selection, while Yanda earned second team honors.
 Elgin was a first team academic All-American in each of his final two seasons.
-Yanda has started at both guard and tackle for the Ravens over the past six seasons.
-He played a key role in Baltimore's drive to the 2013 Super Bowl championship and has been selected for the Pro Bowl the last two seasons.
+Yanda has started at both guard and tackle for the Ravens over the past seven seasons.
+He played a key role in Baltimore's drive to the 2013 Super Bowl championship and is a two-time Pro Bowl selection.

 Due to a number of injuries to Iowa running backs in 2004, Iowa developed one of the most dangerous passing attacks in the nation.
 The Hawkeyes scored 23 points or more in the final five games of the season, including 30 points in wins over Wisconsin and LSU.
 For the year, Iowa ranked second in the Big Ten in passing offense, pass efficiency and red zone offense.